 Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook.

-Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had experiences in the process related to the geographic connotations of the applied-for string.
+Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had negative experiences in the process related to the geographic connotations of the applied-for string.

 Other parties involved in applications associated with either of the two categories above.
 This includes parties who raised objections to an application, provided support for an application, or otherwise engaged during the course of the application process.